Rishi Sunak enters contest to be next Tory leader

 The Conservative MP for Sherwood told BBC Radio 4’s PM programme: “Rishi’s got the skills, he’s got the ability, he’s got the experience, and I think he’s got the vision that we need to pull the country together and to get us moving in the right direction.”

+It appears that a site with a slightly different name, www.readyforrishi.com, which redirects to the official campaign page, was set up in December 2021.

+Mr Sunak’s team said domains are bought all the time, adding that they had been transferred a number of them.

-Asked how advanced Mr Sunak’s campaign is, Mr Spencer said he had not been approached by the former chancellor until “very late last night”.
+Asked how advanced Mr Sunak’s campaign was, Mr Spencer told PM he had not been approached by the former chancellor until “very late last night”.

 Even before he made his formal announcement, he had come under fire from Johnson loyalists, with Brexit Opportunities Minister Jacob Rees-Mogg denouncing him as a “high tax chancellor” who failed to curb inflation.